 Best At-Home Aligner Brands For Midline

-If you think that home aligners might be a good option for your midline misalignment, you have several options.
+If you think home aligners might be a good option for your midline misalignment, you have several options.
 Each one might be able to do the job, but each also has its own unique advantages and procedures.
 But we’ve done some of the legwork for you, researching each option extensively.
-Here are our top four choices:
+Here are our top three choices:

-Byte’s claim to fame is their ability to deliver impressive results even faster than the competition — their average treatment plan length is just 4–5 months.
+Byte’s claim to fame is their ability to deliver impressive results faster than most of the competition — their average treatment plan length is just 4–5 months.
 Plus, they put a lifetime guarantee on your smile, and for those who’d prefer to straighten their teeth at night, they offer “At-Night” aligners designed with premium materials to withstand nighttime teeth grinding.

 - Byte includes their high-frequency vibration device, the HyperByte, in the cost of your aligner bundle.
-When used properly, the HyperByte can help provide a more comfortable aligner fit and encourage faster dental shifts.
+When used properly, the HyperByte can help provide a more comfortable aligner fit and faster dental shifts for some customers.

 - Their financing plans don’t require a credit check, so everyone qualifies.

-- Byte-At-Night only requires 10 hours of continuous wear per day instead of the usual 22.
+- Byte-At-Night only requires ten hours of continuous wear per day instead of the usual 22.

-- Byte includes aftercare retainers for free.
+- Byte includes one set of aftercare retainers for free.

 - Byte doesn’t currently have any retail locations, so you’ll need to order an impression kit to get started.